NelsenEW/espdrone-clients/docs/cfclient_zmq.md

-If you don\'t want to use the API and you don\'t want to bother about scanning/connecting/logging/etc or there\'s no API for the environment you use, there\'s an easy way to control the Crazyflie.
-Just like you would control the Crazyflie with a gamepad or joystick connected to a computer, you can use ZMQ to inject control set-points directly into the client.
+If you don\'t want to use the API and you don\'t want to bother about scanning/connecting/logging/etc or there\'s no API for the environment you use, there\'s an easy way to control the Espdrone.
+Just like you would control the Espdrone with a gamepad or joystick connected to a computer, you can use ZMQ to inject control set-points directly into the client.
 You still use the client for connecting/logging/graphing/setting parameters, it\'s just the control part that\'s broken out.